guimaraesabrina/sn-fluent-python-oreilly/README.md

-# fluent_python_oreilly
- Repository for the study of the book "Fluent Pythont" by Luciano Ramalho.
+# Fluent Python by O'Reilly